fleekxyz/non-fungible-apps/README.md

 Later on, when the initiative prove its value, a service will be added to Fleek's platform in a friendly way for anyone be able to get their applications onboard.

+## 💡 Proof of concept

+The proof of concept is being a work in progress and you can reach more information [here](https://github.com/FleekHQ/contracts/wiki/Proof-of-Concept).
+Mainly the concept approached with this initiative will be proven through:

+### Basic contracts structure:

+The first goal is create a contract extended from [ERC721](https://eips.ethereum.org/EIPS/eip-721) to store metadata about the static sites minted and bind them together with their URI (e.g. IPFS hash) and the application building history.
+The contract should be able to:

+- Mint sites
+- Upgrade sites
+- Store site metadata fields
+- Store site repository and building history
+- Access levels for collection owner/controllers and token owner/controllers
+- Any other function extended from ERC721

+### Minimal UI

+It is going to be provided a minimal user interface for interacting with the created sites contract.
+The UI should have:

+- Site minting
+- Site updating
+- Site preview and link

+Also is important that the collection were able to be shown on [OpenSea](https://opensea.io/)

+### Admin commands

+The project should provide a way for interacting with the contract as owner with CLI.

 ## 🙏 Contributing

 Create branches from the `main` branch and name it in accordance to **conventional